r-ook/pymsweeper/README.md

 10. Changed f-strings to `format` to support lower versions.
 11. Added seeding - possibility to use seed to generate field.
 12. Separated "hits" option to three - Disallow hits, allow hits on guesses, allow any hits.
+13. Highscores, finally!
+14. Added more symbols for association

 ## Fixes:
 1. Fixed a potential issue if first click is flagged it would still trigger a `set_IEDs`.